wemake-services/wemake-python-styleguide/README.md

 ## What we are about

-We have several primary objectives with regards to this linter:
+We have several primary objectives:

 0. Enforce usage Python 3.6 or higher
 1. Significantly reduce complexity of your code and make it more maintainable